tyrichardson/fem-ty-css-project/README.md

 ##HTML/CSS DEMO

-This site is a demo/review of HTML and CSS.
+This site is a demo of HTML, CSS, and Vanilla Javascript.